katehuntsman/midterm/CLASSIFICATION_PROJECT.md

 Verify your repository contains:

-[ ] Jupyter Notebook (classification_yourname.ipynb) with numbered sections and reflections.
+[ ] Jupyter Notebook with proper name, numbered sections and reflections.
 [ ] README.md (see above)
-[ ] Dataset stored in a data/ folder.
+[ ] Dataset, stored in a data folder.
 [ ] Peer Review (peer_review.md).

 ---